Should I make Voluntary National Insurance Contributions? - UK State Pension 2

 Here’s the rub for us in the USA – the “Windfall Elimination Provision” (WEP).
 I’m not going to go into great detail on this now (please see our previous blog post) but basically, if you have less than 30 years paying into Social Security and you qualify for a UK state pension then the SSA will reduce your Social Security benefits.

 And the fewer years you paid into social security, the more they will penalise you.

-The WEP penalty is capped at a maximum of 50% of your US state pension.
-So by increasing your UK state pension entitlement you could increase your WEP penalty, but it is precisely because of this cap that you should probably make voluntary contributions.
+The WEP penalty is capped at a maximum of 50% of your UK state pension.
+So by increasing your UK State Pension entitlement you could increase your WEP penalty, but it is precisely because of this cap that you should probably make voluntary contributions.